 Point Lepreau Generating Station Update

-With the execution of the planned maintenance outage, the net capacity factor for November was 77.6 per cent.
-Capacity factor is the megawatt output of a generating station compared to the maximum that could be produced.
+The net capacity factor for November 2014 was 100 per cent.
+Capacity factor is the megawatt-hour output of a generating station compared to the maximum that could be produced.
+PLGS's monthly target for the fiscal year is 94 per cent.

-For the month of November, Point Lepreau produced approximately 43 per cent of the total net generation from NB Power generating stations.
+During the month of October, PLGS produced approximately 48.8 per cent of the total net generation from NB Power generating stations.

 About the Point Lepreau Generating Station